farkasr215/melbournepredicts.github.io/content/posts/social_data.md

 If we got a second shot at the project, we would try to optimize our data processing, to require less resources.
 We are confident that we chose a good solution for this, however, in data science you can always shoot higher, because new methods are invented every single day.

-Since we were unsuccesful in predicting the quality of air, we came to the conclusion that it is based on factors outside these dataset, such as the number of cars, acts of god(s), and others not recorded by the microclimate sensors.
+Since we were unsuccesful in predicting the quality of air, we came to the conclusion that it is based on factors outside these dataset, such as the number of cars, act of God, and others not recorded by the microclimate sensors.

 We believe that if a dataset existed on the number of cars and for example traffic lights, we could have much better predictions and we would have been successful with those as well.